grahamsutton/validator/README.md

 **Pipe Format (preferred)**

-Use can use pipe formatting the same way you do in Laravel.
-This is the preferred method of performing validations.
+Use can use pipe formatting the same way you do in Laravel if you want to perform multiple validations on a field.
+This is the preferred method of performing validations and looks better most of the time.

 ```php
 use Validator\Validator;